 All the Fanfare

 An irreverent celebration of pop culture.
-Funny asides and probably overly serious analysis on movies, TV shows, and video games.
+Funny asides and overly serious opinions on movies, TV shows, and video games.
 Mainly focusing on stuff from the 1980s - 2010s.
-New episodes every week.